famoser/polyas-verification/README.md

 ## Specification

-1. What is the hexadecimal representation of an RSA public key (e.g. of the RECEIPT-VERIFICATION-KEY)?
-I will need to convert this to a PEM PUBLIC KEY label (https://www.rfc-editor.org/rfc/rfc7468#section-13), which in turn requires this to be encoded as an ASN.1
+1. (B.1, page 50) What is the hexadecimal representation of the `RECEIPT-VERIFICATION-KEY` RSA public key?
+I would propose to use PEM PUBLIC KEY representation, which is also what OpenSSL takes as an argument (see https://www.rfc-editor.org/rfc/rfc7468#section-13, which in turn requires an ASN.1 SubjectPublicKeyInfo encoding https://www.rfc-editor.org/rfc/rfc5280#section-4.1.2.7).
-   SubjectPublicKeyInfo (https://www.rfc-editor.org/rfc/rfc5280#section-4.1.2.7).
-Would be easiest for me to directly have it as PEM; which will also reduce possible mistakes on the verifier side.
-2.
+2. (B.2, page 52) The example represents `proofOfKnowledgeOfEncryptionCoins.[].c`, `proofOfKnowledgeOfEncryptionCoins.[].f` and , `proofOfKnowledgeOfPrivateCredential.c` within 21 bytes (with the first byte being 0); but `proofOfKnowledgeOfPrivateCredential.f` within 20 bytes (with no first zero-byte).
+Could you please clarify what the logic here is?
+3. (B.2, page 52) The conventions in Section A.1.2 refer to SHA512, while SHA256 is specified to be used.

+Suggestions:
+1. As it is designed right now, each ballot has to be hashed to find the one ballot with the correct fingerprint.
+Why not include the fingerprint in the ballot entry, too?
+The second device can still verify the fingerprint actually corresponds to the ballot, while it is much faster to discover the correct ballot.
+2. The different formats (label = UTF-8, ciphertext = byte array, proof of knowledge = long number) all need to be handled separately, which increases the burden of implementation, and makes hard-to-debug bugs more likely.
+Would it be instead possible to simply everywhere provide hex?